iuriialekseev/StrawberryBench/README.md

 ## 🍓 Observations

-- "Reasoner" models dominate the benchmark.
+- Reasoning models dominate the benchmark.
-- Chain-of-thought improves performance in non-reasoner models.
+- Chain-of-thought boosts performance in non-reasoning models.
-- Most models (GPT-4o+, Gemini 2.0 Flash, Claude, Mistral, Llama) used CoT without explicit instructions.
+- Many models applied CoT without explicit prompting (GPT-4o+, Gemini 2.0 Flash, Claude, Mistral, Llama).
-- Models giving direct answers without CoT performed worst (Gemini 1.5 Flash/Pro, Grok 2, Qwen 2.5).
+- Models that skipped CoT and gave direct answers performed the worst (Gemini 1.5 Flash/Pro, Grok 2, Qwen 2.5).
-- StrawberryBench results correlate with other public benchmark results.
+- StrawberryBench results align with other public benchmarks.

 ---

-- OpenAI's o1 leads by a large margin.
+- OpenAI's o1 leads by a wide margin.
-- DeepSeek results are impressive, given its open-source nature and price.
+- DeepSeek's r1 results are impressive given its open-source nature and cost.
 - Google made major gains from Gemini 1.5 Flash to 2.0 Flash.
-- Grok 2 and Claude 3.5 Sonnet showed the biggest CoT improvements.
+- Grok 2 and Claude 3.5 Sonnet saw the biggest CoT improvements.
-- Grok 2 occasionally hallucinated absurdly long reasoning chains with a high numbers of `r`'s (200–300).
+- Grok 2 occasionally hallucinated absurdly long reasoning chains with 200–300 `r`'s.

 ## 🍓 Criticism

 - _"This doesn't test real intelligence"_
-  - It reveals how models process information, reason, and follow instructions - core aspects of intelligence.
+  - It evaluates how models process information, reason, and follow instructions - key aspects of intelligence.
 - _"Just prompt better or use tools"_
-  - A strong model should generalize well and get it right without hand-holding.
+  - A strong model should generalize well and perform without excessive hand-holding.
 - _"This is just a tokenization issue"_
   - Large-scale character-level models are impractical.
 - _"Strict formatting rules are unfair"_
-    - A model that can't follow formatting risks failure elsewhere.
+    - A model that can't follow formatting risks failure in other tasks.
 - _"Every model fails, so why test?"_
-  - New models are improving.
-Benchmarks track progress and validate reasoning improvements.
+  - New models are improving, and benchmarks track progress in reasoning capabilities.
 - _"This distracts from bigger AI progress"_
   - Progress in science and engineering often comes from obsessing over what's not working.